Navya31372/DSP/README.md

 Digital Skill Passport is a web-based platform designed to help students maintain and showcase their skills, projects, certifications, workshops, internships, and achievements in one organized digital profile.
 It provides a structured alternative to maintaining these details separately in a traditional résumé.

 Technologies Used
-* Frontend: HTML, CSS, JavaScript
+* Frontend: HTML, CSS and JavaScript
 * Backend: PHP
 * Database: MySQL
 * Local Server: XAMPP